Essential Tools for Freelancing Productivity

 Pro Tip: Separate idea storage from action tracking.
 Jot down ideas freely, but don’t mix them with your to-do list or you’ll end up doing neither well.

-7. Video Calls & Screen Sharing
+7. (a) Video Calls & Screen Sharing

 a.
 Zoom (Freemium, Easy) — Popular choice for calls, breakout rooms, and screen sharing.